Monday of Holy Week

 Saint of the day

-Dear God, please help me to know the courage and faith required to become a martyr.
+Dear Jesus, help me to have the courage and faith to follow you always.

 Liturgical season information